 - Alternatively, mix 1/2 Dettol and 1/2 Baby oil and rub it on like moisturiser.

-- You can also add a small amount of dettol to the children’s bath water.
+You can also add a small amount of Dettol to the children’s bath water as an extra precaution.

-Looking for SUPER DOOPER FUN places to visit in BALI?
+Looking for MORE SUPER DOOPER FUN things to do and places to eat in Bali?